 Application of design principles and creative concepts to two- and three-dimensional problems using fibers and/or fabrics.
 Exploration in a variety of mixed media techniques including fabric printing, found object weaving, papermaking and fiber manipulation.
-Guest artists and selected field experiences will be included.
 Repeatable for credit to advance individual development.
 Fee.

-ART 367 fa Watercolor
+ART 367 fa Watercolor 3 credits